evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

-[RFC 2616][11], which was written more than 15 years ago, was _the_ specification everybody has implemented, and I suspect many of you occassionally has read.
+[RFC 2616][11], which was written more than 15 years ago, was _the_ specification everybody has implemented, and I suspect many of you occassionally has used as a reference.

 Since then, the HTTPBis group has worked from what I can tell, at least 7 years on updating these specs.
-You can imagine that for a protocol as widespread as HTTP, there will be many stakeholders and caveats.
+You can imagine that for a protocol as widespread as HTTP, there will be many stakeholders and opinions to satisfy.

 HTTP/2.0, which is still under development, will also reference these rfcs and essentially just link to them, as opposed to re-define all the definitions